Published on: 26 April, 2022

 Federal court for special circumstances

 Federal court is reserved for special circumstances.
 If your lawsuit takes place over multiple states, you may be able to get a “diversity of citizenship” case.
 If there are multiple plaintiffs and/or defendants, no two people can live in the same state. 🗺️

 A personal loan dispute usually answers to state law.
 However, federal courts may see diversity of citizenship cases if the unpaid loan balance is more than $75,000.

 There are ways to make the loan process go smoothly for lenders, like signing a loan contract in advance with clearly stated repayment terms.
 Still, hiccups can occur when you lend a friend money.

 Know your options in small claims, state civil, and even federal court.
 If you still have the chance, put a written agreement in place between you and the borrower ahead of time.

-Pigeon Loans is the perfect solution for personal loan situations.
+Pigeon is the perfect solution for personal loan situations.
 Negotiate your repayment plan and build a loan contract with the borrower right on the platform—and we’ll send the payment reminders for you.
 Create your loan agreement now. 👋

 Want to read more related content?
 Check out some more of our awesome educational pieces below: